-Chief Executive Officer and Chief Financial Officer
+Chief Executive Officer

-We have entered into employment agreements with Mr. Duchemin, dated August 26, 2013, and Mr. Gagnon, dated October 2, 2013.
-Each of these agreements, as amended, provides for a term ending August 26, 2016, which such term shall automatically be extended for two additional years following the end of the term then in effect unless, not less than 90 days prior to each such date, either party shall have given written notice to the other that it does not wish to extend the agreement.
-As amended, Mr. Duchemin's employment agreement provides for an annual base salary (which was initially \$350,000 following execution of his agreement in 2013), a bonus for the portion of fiscal 2013 following his hiring in the amount of \$150,000, as well as eligibility to receive cash incentive compensation on an annual basis of up to a one hundred fifty percent (150%) (which was initially 200% following execution of his agreement in 2013) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, which may include non-GAAP earnings per share (on a pro-forma basis, as applicable), revenue growth, and EBITDA, each exclusive of one-time charges, and other discretionary factors.
-As amended, Mr. Gagnon's employment agreement provides for an annual base salary (which was initially \$290,000 following execution of his agreement in 2013) and eligibility to receive cash incentive compensation on an annual basis of up to a one hundred percent (100%) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, including as described above.
-On May 26, 2016, we entered into amendments to our employment agreements with Mr. Duchemin and Mr. Gagnon that among other things, increased the amount of severance payment that is due if Mr. Duchemin or Mr. Gagnon are terminated by us without cause, by the executives for good reason, or upon a change of control, and added customary best net/modified economic cutback 280G provisions, as recommended by Gallagher.
-Under the respective employment agreements, the base salary amounts are subject to review annually by our Board of Directors and Compensation Committee.
-Mr. Duchemin and Mr. Gagnon are also eligible to participate in other incentive compensation plans as the Board of Directors or Compensation Committee shall provide for our senior executive officers.
-In connection with their hiring, each of Mr. Duchemin and Mr. Gagnon also received an inducement stock option grant of 500,000 options and 150,000 options, respectively.
+We have entered into an employment agreement with Mr. Duchemin, dated August 26, 2013.
+This agreement, as amended, currently provides for a term ending August 26, 2020, which such term shall automatically be extended for two additional years following the end of the term then in effect unless, not less than 90 days prior to each such date, either party shall have given written notice to the other that it does not wish to extend the agreement.
+As amended, Mr. Duchemin's employment agreement provides for an annual base salary, as well as eligibility to receive cash incentive compensation on an annual basis of up to a one hundred fifty percent (150%) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, which may include non-GAAP earnings per share (on a pro-forma basis, as applicable), revenue growth, and EBITDA, each exclusive of one-time charges, and other discretionary factors.
+Under the employment agreement, the base salary amount is subject to review annually by our Board of Directors and Compensation Committee.
+Mr. Duchemin is also eligible to participate in other incentive compensation plans as the Board of Directors or Compensation Committee shall provide for our senior executive officers.
+In connection with his hiring, Mr. Duchemin also received an inducement stock option grant of 500,000 options.

-The employment agreements with Messrs.
-Duchemin and Gagnon also require us to provide certain payments and benefits to these executives in the event of a termination of the executive's employment by us without cause, by the executive for good reason or upon death or disability.
-In return, each such executive covenants not to compete or solicit our employees for one year following the termination of employment.
-We believe that negotiation of the severance level in advance makes it less problematic for our Board of Directors to terminate these executives for performance reasons without the need for protracted negotiation over severance.
-The employment agreements with Messrs.
-Duchemin and Gagnon also provide change-in-control benefits.
+The employment agreement with Mr. Duchemin also requires us to provide certain payments and benefits to this executive in the event of a termination of the executive's employment by us without cause, by the executive for good reason or upon death or disability.
+In return, such executive covenants not to compete or solicit our employees for one year following the termination of employment.
+We believe that negotiation of the severance level in advance makes it less problematic for our Board of Directors to terminate executives for performance reasons without the need for protracted negotiation over severance.
+The employment agreement with Mr. Duchemin also provides change-in-control benefits, and has customary best net/modified economic cutback 280G provisions, as recommended by Gallagher.
 See "Potential Payments Upon Termination or Change-in-Control" for a summary of these termination related provisions.